Nepalese cuisine: Sweets

 Nepal produces a variety of fruits (persimmons, apples, mangoes, tangerines, kiwis) and nuts that are featured in locally prepared sweets.
 Dessert is not a well-established concept in the Nepali cuisine and sweets made with milk, yogurt and cheese are often eaten for breakfast as standalone meals.
 Sometimes grated carrots are used instead of flour, or semolina, rice, corn or puffed lotus seeds.
 Barfi is made with some combination of lentils, fruits, flour and thickened milk.

 Halwa is a sweetened semolina pudding with green cardamom, cashews, raisins and shredded coconut.
-Like other Nepalese sweets, Nepalese puddings are prepared using ghee.
+Like other Nepali sweets, Nepali puddings are prepared using ghee.
 Dumplings called lal mohan are deep fried like fritters and soaked in cardamom-flavored sweet syrup.

 At the festival of Yomari Purnima celebrated in December, to thank the goddess of grains Annapurna after the harvest, the Newar make sweet dumplings (yomari) with rice flour filled with sesame seeds, and brown sugar or molasses.
 In the predominately Hindu country, sweet peda made with thickened milk (khuwaa) are offered to the Hindu gods.